ices-tools-prod/icesDatsuQC/cran-comments.md

 0 errors | 0 warnings | 1 note

 * checking CRAN incoming feasibility ...
-NOTE
+WARNING
 Maintainer: 'Colin Millar <colin.millar@ices.dk>'

 New submission

 Package was archived on CRAN

+Possibly misspelled words in DESCRIPTION:
+  DATSU (7:40)

 CRAN repository db overrides:
   X-CRAN-Comment: Archived on 2024-07-16 for policy violation.

+  On Internet access.

+Strong dependencies not in mainstream repositories: icesDatsu

 * This package was archived due to \donttest examples relying on a web resource.
   This web resource suffered a cyber attack at the same time as rundonttest checks